Skip to main content

 Your API key is stored locally in your MCP configuration file and passed as an environment variable to the MCP server process.
 It is never sent to the AI model itself — only the MCP server uses it to authenticate with the PostEverywhere API.
 Treat your config file like any other file containing secrets: don't commit it to public repositories.

-Can I use MCP to bulk schedule?
+Can I use MCP to schedule many posts at once?

 Does it work with self-hosted or team accounts?